-I made these crispy oven-fried chicken fingers from the Healthy Seasonal Recipes archives today and I am so glad that I did!
+I made these crispy oven-baked chicken tenders from the Healthy Seasonal Recipes archives today and I am so glad that I did!
 My kids absolutely love them and I was so happy for the chance to update the photos.

 I’m sure a fly on the wall would be amused watching me go about my day.
 I must seem like such a crazy whirlwind of semi-functional over-committed chaos.

-I race out of the driveway blasting “Only Girl In The World” so I can learn a new lunge track (I fondly call this learning my CARiography.)
-With mere minutes to spare I fly into the grocery store.
-Realizing that I hadn’t bought anything for dinner, I decided to get boneless skinless chicken breast.
-I grab the first package of organic chicken I can see and race to the check out.
+I race out of the driveway blasting “Only Girl In The World” so I can learn a new lunge track (I fondly call this learning my CARiography).
+With mere minutes to spare, I fly into the grocery store.
+Realizing that I hadn’t bought anything for dinner, I decided to get boneless skinless chicken breasts.
+I grab the first package of organic chicken I see and race to the check out.
 I make it to BodyPump on time, notice the dirt all over my pants only after I am standing in front of 15 sweaty people.
-Miraculously I remembered the lunge track.
+Miraculously, I remembered the lunge track.
 (Holy bottom 8s Batman!)

 When I get home and unpack the groceries I realize that instead of chicken breast I have bought chicken tenders.
 Which isn’t a big deal, but not really what I had intended to get.
 I still needed to walk the dog.
 This is what is known as spreading yourself thin.
 What was I saying about riverbanks?

 Here on the blog today, I was actually planning on sharing a recipe for brown rice kale risotto.
 I’ve been obsessing about it since Christmas when I made one up on the spot to go with our holiday meal.
 It was so delicious and everyone loved it.
 So back at home I’ve been trying to recreate it for you.
 No luck with that.
 After another disappointing test on Sunday night, I decided to keep working on that one.
 Stay tuned later this week to find out if I figure out the way to make that one work.